sjtalkar/milestone2_waterwells_deepnote/README.md

     dataset is the one used in the data analysis itself
   * __train_test__ contains the datasets used for training and testing the model
   * __models__ contains the artifacts of the trained models
-* __eda__ - contains notebooks of the early exploratory data analysis.
+* __eda__ - contains notebooks of the early exploratory data analysis and ETL.
 There is one notebook per dataset topic, e.g.
   * __crops.ipynb__ - fo the exploration of the crops dataset
   * __population.ipynb__ - for the exploration of the population density dataset
-* __etl__ - contains notebooks showing the data preprocessing performed on each dataset.
-Like for the __eda__ folder, there is one notebook per dataset topic
 * __ml__ - contains the machine learning notebooks
 * __lib__ - contains the code for the custom libraries developed to load, perform etl and output all the datasets
 * __doc__ - contains the detailed documentation organized per category (see the Table of Contents below)